-Bridgette Preston was looking at me, smirking.
-I knew Miss was about to end the lesson.
+Bridgette Preston was looking at me again, smiling.
+We both knew the school bell was about to sound for lunch.
 How could I face her or anyone in the playground if I couldn't think of an example of how my family does conservation?
-I saw Miss look up at the clock and suddenly I thought of something.

 "Excuse me, Miss," I called out.
 "My dad shouts at me if I leave the light on in the bathroom."

-"Well done, Alan," said Miss with a smile.
+"Well done, Alan," Miss said with a smile.
 "Turning off lights when we don't need them is one of the best examples of conservation."

 © 1992, 2021 Robert Fairhead